-We spoke with head psychologist at The Indigo Project, Mary Hoang, to get her tips on how music and sound can help us de-stress, especially in the lead up to exams.
+We spoke with Mary Hoang, head psychologist at The Indigo Project and Sound On Festival Future Beats host, to hear her tips on how music and sound can help us de-stress, especially in the lead up to exams.
 Read on for some easy tips.

 How can music help us through exams, relationships and everyday life?